Viagogo broke the law by selling Lions tickets, ComCom tells court

 It also alleges that undisclosed fees increase the price of a ticket by a third, and says that Viagogo's dispute-resolution process, which requires a customer to work through a Swiss court, is unreasonable.

-Crown lawyers Nick Flanagan and Andy Luck, from Meredith Connell, told the court that as a second-hand ticket seller, Viagogo had no access to information about the number left for an event.
+Crown lawyers Meredith Connell told the court that as a second-hand ticket seller, Viagogo had no access to information about the number left for an event.
 They said Viagogo used "pressure sales tactics" that included inconsistent accounts of the number of tickets left for an event, and a barrage of messages about other buyers waiting in the wings.

 They also argued that Viagogo could not fulfil its guarantee to supply valid tickets, because once a customer arrived at an event and discovered their ticket had been sold twice, the event could be sold out.
 It noted that Viagogo left refunds to its discretion if a replacement ticket could not be supplied.